Brokenbonds/LiveProjectTechAcademy/README.md

 Now that I had this and new my therory was working correctly, I started to go bigger by [populating my map](#Single-Sprite-Placement) with a large amount of sprites that was dictated by 2 different arrays.

+After I had created this I worked on other asspects of the game to see if I coudl bring it to pollish before the end of my 2 weeks.
+Such as Audio the blended between Scences, Rocket sounds that only played with the player pressed a key, and an explosion sound when the rocket hit the ground.
+I hope to expand on this project more in the future and post it to itch.oi.

 # Mesh Code
 ```
  private void Awake()